sd2beatles/MySQL-recipe-in-English-/chapter_9.md

       ORDER BY p.month;

 ```
-However, This approach should put any users into the problem in reading the codes.
+However, this approach should put any users into the problem in reading the codes.
-Therefore,we need to explode another method to simplify the code above.
+Therefore,we need to explode another method to simplify it.

 - Without LEFT JOIN approach